guess-js/guess-js.github.io/content/next.md

 ### Predictive Prefetching

-We're almost at the finish line! 🏁 Now we're going to perform the actual predictive prefetching with the help of the Next.js' router.
+We're at the finish line! 🏁 Now we're going to perform the actual predictive prefetching with the help of the Next.js' router.

-Let's introduce a small snippet of code as part of our component in `layout.js`:
+Let's introduce a small snippet of code as part of the component in `layout.js`:

 ```javascript
 import { withRouter } from 'next/router';